Automattic/woocommerce-services/readme.txt

 = What services are included? =

-* Real-time shipping rates from USPS or Canada Post
 * USPS label purchase/printing
 * Automated tax calculation
 * Stripe account provisioning (through WooCommerce setup wizard)
 * PayPal Checkout payment authorization

-= Are Real-Time Rates in Checkout Free? =

-Yes, real-time rates in checkout are totally free.

 = Can I buy and print shipping labels for US domestic and international packages? =